pangpang20/gaussdb-python/docs/api/adapt.rst

             the database.

     .. attribute:: format
-        :type: psycopg.pq.Format
+        :type: gaussdb.pq.Format
         :value: TEXT

         Class attribute.
-Set it to `~psycopg.pq.Format.BINARY` if the class `dump()` methods converts the object to binary format.
+Set it to `~gaussdb.pq.Format.BINARY` if the class `dump()` methods converts the object to binary format.

     .. automethod:: quote